The following table contains the World Health

 Organization's definitions of osteoporosis based on

-bone mineral density T-scores.
+bone density T-scores.

 Less than 1 standard deviation (SD) below the young